-There’s one aspect that you may not know is measurable—that’s the interactions between teachers and students.
+There’s one aspect that you may not know is measurable—that’s the interactions between educators and students.
 This is where the CLASS tool comes in.

-The Classroom Assessment Scoring System®️ (CLASS®️) is a tool that measures the quality of interactions between teachers and students.
+The Classroom Assessment Scoring System®️ (CLASS) is a tool that measures the quality of interactions between educators and students.
 Many states use the CLASS measure in their quality rating and improvement system (QRIS) because strong evidence suggests that the tool is one of the closest predictors of child achievement rates later in life.

 What is CLASS® and how does it work?

-At the pre-K (ages 3–5) age level, the CLASS tool is divided into three domains.
-Each domain looks at different kinds of interactions.
+The CLASS tool is divided into three domains at the Pre-K (ages 3–5) age level.
+Each domain examines different kinds of interactions.

-• Classroom Organization: Think of this domain as measuring how effectively teachers prepare an environment in which children can learn.
-It looks at how time is spent, ensuring that teachers are making the most of every moment.
+• Classroom Organization: This domain measures how effectively teachers prepare an environment in which children can learn.
+It examines how time is spent, ensuring that teachers are making the most of every moment.

-• Instructional Support: Often deemed the most difficult domain, Instructional Support measures how well teachers help children learn creatively.
-Teachers must facilitate conversations in which children begin connecting the dots between what they’re learning with their real life.
+• Instructional Support: Often deemed the most difficult domain, Instructional Support measures how well educators help children learn creatively.
+Educators must facilitate conversations in which children begin connecting the dots between what they’re learning and their real lives.

 *Each domain is broken down further into dimensions, or specific interactions that support the domain.